 The story of St Kevin is where we draw our inspiration.

-He left abandoned safety and comfort to follow his passion
+He abandoned safety and comfort to follow his passion

 and create something more meaningful in the mountains.

 Born of Irish royalty but a man apart, St Kevin disappeared into the mountains and became one with the wild.
 For 7 years he lived off the land by the upper lake of Glendalough and pondered his place in the world.